Make Alternatives: Top Competitors & When to Choose Them

 Generous free plan (1,000 ops)

-Flexible scaling
+Flexible scaling with scenarios

-Strong value for money for complex workflows
+Strong value for money on lower-volume tasks

 Cons

-Operations count higher than tasks (2-8x)
+Operations count is higher than tasks (2-8x)

 15-min scheduling on free plan